Photic zone: Photic zone depth

 The depth is, by definition, where radiation is degraded down to 1% of its surface strength.
 Accordingly, its thickness depends on the extent of light attenuation in the water column.
 As incoming light at the surface can vary widely, this says little about the net growth of phytoplankton.
 Typical euphotic depths vary from only a few centimetres in highly turbid eutrophic lakes, to around 200 meters in the open ocean.
 It also varies with seasonal changes in turbidity, which can be strongly driven by phytoplankton concentrations, such that the depth of the photic zone often decreases as primary production increases.
 Moreover, the respiration rate is actually greater than the photosynthesis rate.
 The reason why phytoplankton production is so important is because it plays a prominent role when interwoven with other food webs.

+Photic zone darkening

+A study done by the University of Pittsburgh found that in recent years there was a significant darkening of the photic zone between the years 2003 and 2022 with the ocean becoming more green, especially in low-latitude oceans.
+Though researchers are uncertain of the cause, it's been widely proposed this is due to Climate change, there are conflicted conclusions on whether the raised temperatures and increased carbon dioxide emissions lead to a decrease or an increase of primary productivity.
+Though this change in ocean color was predicted through modeling in 2010, it was not confirmed until new satellite-based technologies made it possible in 2023.

+Though climate change may be the root cause, researchers have formulated theories for what specifically is causing this greening and consequential change in the photic zone depth, including unbalanced Phytoplankton, zooplankton, algae, and other microorganism populations; increase in Ocean stratification; and changes to the ocean current circulation.
+Combined, these changes may also increase the amount of Colored dissolved organic matter which would account for the ocean greening.
+Researchers are conflicted on whether runoff from land has any significant effect on the greening with some arguing it is too widespread for runoff to be a leading factor.